 Students admitted into a graduate program have a six-year time limit to complete all requirements for the graduate degree or certificate.
 Students who do not complete their requirements for the degree within six years of the date of the end of the first session/semester of attendance are required to have all credits reevaluated.
-Students may seek approval to continue beyond the 6 year limit through the Individual graduate programs may have additional time limitations for specific courses or program requirements.
+Students may seek approval to continue beyond the 6 year limit through the appropriate College administrator.
+The time period begins at the completion of the first graduate program-relevant course.

+Individual graduate programs may have additional time limitations for specific courses or program requirements.
 Details of these requirements will be included in the course description and program requirements found in the College or Program Student Handbook.